apache/bahir-website/site/downloads/spark.md

 # {{ site.data.project.name }} Spark Extensions Downloads

 Please find below the latest releases of {{ site.data.project.name }} for Apache Spark Extensions.
-Note that the binary artifacts for each platform are also published independently through Maven.
+Note that the binary artifacts for each platform are also published independently through Maven and each [extension documentation page](/docs/spark/overview) describes how to add these artifacts to your application.

 ## Bahir Spark Extensions Latest Release

 {% if site.data.project.spark_latest_release %}